 General

 There are many possible ways to group the physical attributes of spacecraft, rovers, equipment, and tracking stations that are needed for navigation.
-This section first discusses the simplest physical attributes, and then introduces progressively more sophisticated attributes (see table 5-1).

-Table 5-1 : Property Data Types
+This section first discusses the simplest physical attributes, and then introduces progressively more sophisticated attributes.
+Examples are provided in Table 5-1 for spacecraft properties, but similar properties apply to rovers, equipment, and tracking stations.Table 5-1 : Example Spacecraft Property Data Types